 Too often we use effects in more or less the same way each time.
 We all have our favorite ways of using compressors, chorus, flangers, what have you.

 There’s nothing wrong with this — if anything it shows you have built some familiarity with the effect and know how you want to use it (see tip #1 if you skipped over it).

 Now it’s time to take it a step further, move out of our comfort zones, and push things into unchartered territory.
 After all, lots of great sound design comes down to informed experimentation and happy accidents.

-So let’s say you’re used to using phasers and flangers but admittedly only ever use slow rates for gentle modulation.
+So let’s say you’re used to using phasers and flangers (click here for a refresher on phaser vs flanger vs chorus), but admittedly only ever use slow rates for gentle modulation.